cjcmattsson/phpUppgift/README.md

 # Good News-project
 ## Part of PHP-course
+### Be aware - My project is designed on a 13 inch screen.
+Us at your on risk if operating on a larger screen.
+At least if u love Banners.
+They will not appear very nice on your big precious screen.
 <img src="https://media.giphy.com/media/3ornjSL2sBcPflIDiU/giphy.gif" alt="Star Wars is cool" width="100%">

 > Greedo: Jabba's through with you!
 He has no use for smugglers who drop their shipments at the first sign of an Imperial cruiser.